 This strategy works best if you have a number of products that fit under one keyword—maybe just with differing flavors, scents, or styles.

 It’s also important to understand that this strategy isn’t for every brand, and it shouldn’t be used year-round.
 However, for certain campaigns, it can be an incredibly valuable tactic to gain visibility and improve your organic ranking.
+When combined with your full-picture Search Term Isolation strategy, there is tremendous opportunity for growth!

 In this article, we’ll break down how to take over a keyword SERP on Amazon, as well as why and why not you should do this strategy!